 Why not discover the winter trails near Jasper by bike?
 Fat bikes are the winter equivalent for pedal-powered fun, with oversized tires to cruise snow-covered trails and uneven terrain.
 Fat bike along the Athabasca River on a trail that begins and ends in the Jasper townsite for an accessible trail that still feels off-the-grid.
 Rent a fat bike at Pyramid Lake and give it a try!
 Check out these trails for other ideas on where to bike.

 Snowshoeing is a wonderful activity to slow down and smell the snowflakes.
 Moving at a slower pace allows you to be present and soak in all of nature’s mesmerizing intricacies.
-You can rent snowshoes at Pyramid Lake Resort.
+You can rent snowshoes at Pyramid Lake Lodge.
 Snowshoeing can have a bit of a “pick your own adventure” mentality, however the areas near Pyramid Bench and Maligne Lake are prime for snowshoeing adventures.
 For more of a challenge, try Virl, Dorothy and Christine Lakes for amazing winter views of the lakes below.

 Jasper National Park is home to the second largest Dark Sky Preserve in the world, defined by the Royal Astronomical Society of Canada as an area in which no artificial lighting is visible, and active measures are in place to reduce light pollution.
 This makes areas just outside Jasper (including the wide open parking lot at Maligne Canyon, where you can pair the dark sky with a delicious meal in the Maligne Canyon Wilderness Kitchen), perfect for stargazing and getting lost in the wonder of the universe.
 You may even see the Aurora Borealis!
 Find your own quiet corner outside and bundle up with a thermos of hot cocoa to make the most of this experience.